DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 FACT–NetCord

-International standard specific to cord blood (accreditation held by SSCB)
+International specific standard for cord blood (accreditation held by SSCB)

 AABB

-Processing is an active and critical phase that requires controlled environments, highly qualified personnel, and strict protocols.
+PROCESSING is a critical and active phase, requiring controlled environments, highly qualified personnel, and strict protocols.

 The value of SSCB